cxw42/TabFern/static/settings/README.md

 }
 ```

-"name" is used as a part of the key when storing the setting's value in localStorage.
+"name" is used as a part of the key when storing the setting's value in
+`chrome.storage.local`.
 If it's missing, nothing will be saved.

 ###Additionally, all types of settings are configured with their own custom parameters: